Zoom Communications: IPO and onward

 Also in July 2020, Zoom announced its first hardware as a service products, bundling its videoconferencing software with third-party hardware by DTEN, Neat, Poly, and Yealink, and running on the ServiceNow platform.
 It began with Zoom Rooms and Zoom Phone offerings, with those services available to US customers, who can acquire hardware from Zoom for a fixed monthly cost.
 On July 15, 2020, the company announced Zoom for Home, a line of products for home use, designed for remote workers.
 The first product, Zoom for Home - DTEN ME, includes software by Zoom and hardware by DTEN.
 It consists of a 27-inch screen with three wide-angle cameras and eight microphones, with Zoom software preloaded on the device.
 It became available in August 2020.

 In August 2020, Zoom opened a data center in Singapore.

 In June 2021, Zoom acquired Kites (Karlsruhe Information Technology Solutions), an artificial intelligence-based language translation company with an aim to reduce language barriers in video calls.

 In September 2021, Zoom's attempt to acquire contact center company Five9 for $14.7 billion was turned down by Five9's shareholders.

 In February 2023, Zoom announced that it would cut its workforce by 15 percent, or about 1,300 employees, citing the unsustainable growth following the rapid scaling to manage the demand of the pandemic.
+In December that year, Zoom dropped out of the Nasdaq-100.

+In April 2023, Zoom acquired Workvivo to extend the Zoom platform.

+In November 2024, Zoom Video Communications, Inc. rebranded as Zoom Communications, Inc., dropping 'Video' from its name, to reflect its shift in focus from video conferencing to an "AI-first work platform".

+In November 2025, it was announced Zoom had acquired the AI-powered hiring platform, BrightHire for an undisclosed amount.